FarhadF/utmpdump/README.md

 Dumps linux lastlog into a human readable file.
 Written in pure go, with no bash forking makes it efficient and blazing fast. utmpdump can be scheduled (wont hold duplicate records in dump file.

+Build steps:

+1. Clone the repository in your $GOPATH/src/
+2. go build utmpdump.go
+3. ./utmpdump

 ```
 Usage:
   utmpdump [flags]